docker/docs/docker-hub/billing/faq.md

 ### What is the difference between a legacy plan and these new announced plans?

 The legacy plans were based on a private repository/parallel autobuild pricing model.
 The new Pro and Team plans are now based on a per-seat pricing model.
 Both Pro and Team offer unlimited private repositories.
-The Community plan offers unlimited public repositories at no cost per month.
+The Free plan offers unlimited public repositories at no cost per month.

 ### If I am an existing paid Docker Hub customer, when do I need to change my plan?